semgrep/semgrep-docs/docs/semgrep-code/pro-rules.md

 ### Change rule modes or disable Pro rules in Semgrep AppSec Platform

-Like any other rule or ruleset, you can disable Pro rules or change their rule mode to leave comments to developers or potentially block a PR.
+Like any other rule or ruleset, you can disable Pro rules or change their rule mode to leave comments for developers or potentially block a PR.

 1. Sign in to [Semgrep AppSec Platform](https://semgrep.dev/login).
 1. Navigate to **Rules > Policies**.